 .

-A complete-case analysis of \(X_1\), \(X_2\) , and \(X_3\) would result in a data frame without observations since each row of the table has a missing value in one column.
-Pairwise deletion computes the correlation between \(X_1\) and \(X_2\) based on the first and last observation, the correlation between \(X_1\) and \(X_3\) based on the second and third observation and fail to compute a correlation between \(X_2\) and \(X_3\).
+A complete-case analysis of \(X_1\), \(X_2\), and \(X_3\) would result in a data frame without observations since each row of the table has a missing value in one column.
+Pairwise deletion, on the other hand, computes the correlation between \(X_1\) and \(X_2\) based on the first and last observation, the correlation between \(X_1\) and \(X_3\) based on the second and third observation and fails to produce a correlation between \(X_2\) and \(X_3\).

 What are some possible causes for missing values: